-In compliance with the Bank's Manual on Corporate Governance (MCG), as amended, the Directors and Key Officers regularly attend corporate governance seminars.
-The latest of such seminar was conducted by the Institute of Corporate Governance Directors on November 6, 2021.
-The annual continuing training program makes certain that director and key officers are informed of the developments in the business and regulatory environments.
-Matters discussed included audit, internal controls, risk management/oversight, sustainability and other strategies relevant to banking operations.
+In compliance with the Bank's Manual on Corporate Governance (MCG), as amended, the Directors regularly attend corporate governance seminars.
+The latest of which was conducted by the Institute of Corporate Governance Directors on November 12, 2022.
+The annual continuing training program makes certain that directors are informed of the developments in the business and regulatory environments.
+Matters discussed include audit, internal controls, risk management/oversight, sustainability, digitalization and other strategies relevant to banking operations.

 The MCG mandates that the performance of the Board of Directors as a collegial body be assessed annually to determine its effectiveness and to ensure the optimum mix of competencies and backgrounds.
 The performance of each Director is likewise assessed annually to measure individual competence and to ensure that each Director continuously possesses all the qualifications and none of the disqualifications for bank directors.

-Please refer to Annexes "A" to "A-3" hereto attached for the qualifications, business affiliations, trainings and seminars attended by the Directors.
+Please refer to Annexes "A" hereto attached for relevant information on said Directors.